eiji-kis/sharepoint-sync/README.md

 ---

+## 🧪 Tests

+To ensure the CLI works as expected, check out **tests/tests.md**, which contains a list of all performed tests and validations. ✅

+---

 ## 🛠️ Troubleshooting
 ⚠️ If an error occurs while reading `.docx` files, **ensure `python-docx` is installed.**
 ⚠️ **Check that both SharePoint directories exist before syncing.**